 - Mitral and Tricuspid Valve Anatomy: Dissection and understand the fibrous skeleton of the heart and valve repair and replacement strategies.

 - Arrhythmia Surgery: Anatomy and performance of the Cox-Maze operations with various energy sources.

 - Weekly M&M

-- Cardiac teaching – which combines cardiac and congenital topics,
+- Cardiac teaching – Combines cardiac and congenital topics

 - Thoracic teaching – Discusses thoracic topics